Gonodactylus smithii

-Gonodactylus smithii, also known as the purple spot mantis shrimp or Smith’s mantis shrimp, is a species of the smasher type of mantis shrimp.
+Gonodactylus smithii, also known as the purple spot mantis shrimp or Smith's mantis shrimp, is a species of the smasher type of mantis shrimp.
 G. smithii are the first animals discovered to be capable of dynamic polarization vision.
 They are identified by their distinctive meral spots ranging from maroon to purple with a white ring, though those that inhabit depths below 10 meters tend to be colored maroon.
 They also have raptorial dactyles, specialized forelimbs that are pigmented green and red, and antennal scales that are yellow.

 Background

 Gonodactylus smithii are aggressive benthic marine predators that exhibit highly specialized color vision.
 On average, they are around 60 millimeters in length, but have been found to be as large as 380 millimeters.
 The morphology of both males and females are isometrically proportional to their respective body masses.
-Their mass ranges between 10 to 300 grams, with the average being around 60 grams.
+Their mass ranges between 10 and 300 grams, with the average being around 60 grams.
 Their basal metabolic rate ranges from 0.0125 to 0.02 cm3.02/g/hr, with the average being around 0.0175 cm3.02/g/hr.